Andy Haldane: Career

 Haldane said in a speech on 4 April 2014 to a financial audience that "too big to fail" risks that are being tackled by reforms at major banks were applicable to the asset-management industry, calling it the "next frontier" for macroprudential policy.
-He introduced the "non-bank, non-insurer globally systemically important financial institutions" (NBNI G-SIFIs) into the lexicon at this event, and detailed the thrust of regulators as "modulating the price of risk, when this is materially mispriced, could be every bit as important as controlling its quantity".
+He introduced the "non-bank, non-insurer globally systemically important financial institution" (NBNI G-SIFIs) into the lexicon at this event[which event?] and detailed the thrust of regulators as "modulating the price of risk, when this is materially mispriced, could be every bit as important as controlling its quantity".

 Haldane said in March 2017 that "Bad managers stand accused of holding back economic growth in the UK by undermining productivity, preventing pay and living standards rising."

 Haldane said in 2017 the rise in self-employment and drop in union membership mirrors weak workforces of the pre-1750 era.
 He also said a period of "divide and conquer" had left workers less able to bargain for higher wages.
 "There is power in numbers.
 A workforce that is more easily divided than in the past may find itself more easily conquered."

 In April 2021, he announced that he was resigning from the Bank of England in June and becoming chief executive of the Royal Society for Arts in September, replacing Matthew Taylor.
 In September 2023, RSA workers voted to strike for the first time in the organisation's history, saying management had entered into pay negotiations in "bad faith".
+Haldane's tenure was later described by the IWGB as "reflect(ing) a style of leadership that concentrates power, disregards collective voices and deepens division rather than overcoming it."

 In September 2021, Haldane was appointed as the head of the Levelling Up Taskforce in the newly renamed Department for Levelling Up, Housing and Communities, under Secretary of State Michael Gove.

 In April 2023, Haldane was appointed to HM Treasury's Economic Advisory Council.